 Employee ownership will not enhance worker incomes or reduce inequality if it substitutes for standard worker pay or benefits.
 In this case it presents serious issues of financial risk, since workers are likely to have more variable pay and wealth (although financial risk may be reduced by greater job security, as described above).
 Despite the few cases of wage concessions and the economic logic that employee ownership must substitute for other forms of compensation, almost all studies in this area indicate that employee ownership tends to come on top of market levels of pay.

-A comprehensive study of all ESOP adoptions over 1980−2001 found that employee wages, apart from the ESOP, either increased or remained constant after adoption, so that ESOP contributions came on top of existing pay .
-Consistent with this, comparisons of matched ESOP and non-ESOP firms found similar levels of pay and other benefits, apart from the ESOP in the two types of firms.
+Most US ESOPs use credit by an employee trust to purchase stock on behalf of the employees as a whole, and the company itself pays back these loans, so employees typically are not directly using their wages to purchase these shares.
+A comprehensive study of all ESOP adoptions over 1980−2001 finds that employee wages, apart from the ESOP, either increased or remained constant after adoption, so that ESOP contributions came on top of existing pay .
+Consistent with this, comparisons of matched ESOP and non-ESOP firms find similar levels of pay and other benefits, apart from the ESOP in the two types of firms.
 Employee owners in general reported higher levels of annual earnings, and were more likely to say they are “paid what they deserve” and that their fringe benefits are good .
-One study finds that an extra dollar of employee ownership value is associated with an extra 94 cents of wealth, indicating that employee-owned stock appears to add to wealth in general .
+One study of employee ownership firms finds that an extra dollar of employee ownership value is associated with an extra 94 cents of wealth, and a more fully representative study of US families over the 2004–2016 period also finds that employee ownership appears to generally come on top of other family wealth , .
 The evidence from worker cooperatives is more mixed, with higher wages in Uruguayan cooperatives but lower wages in Italian cooperatives compared to conventional firms.

 How can this be?
 How is it possible in most cases that employee ownership can simply add to, rather than substitute for, other forms of pay or wealth?
 One interpretation that integrates the accumulated evidence on company performance, worker behavior, and pay is based on ideas of reciprocity and the economic model of “gift exchange,” developed by the Nobel Prize winner George Akerlof.
 Workers may respond to a “gift” of employee ownership, on top of market compensation, with a reciprocal “gift” of high effort, cooperation, and work standards.
 The collective incentive nature of employee ownership may make it an especially effective “gift” for creating and reinforcing a sense of common purpose, and encouraging higher commitment and productivity .

-The consistent finding that employee ownership tends to be ‘gravy’ on top of other pay and wealth means that it may be a promising means for increasing worker incomes and wealth in general, which may help to reduce inequality (Figure 2).
-The limited evidence indicates that pay and wealth appear to be distributed more equally in employee ownership firms than in other firms, although at current levels of employee ownership this has only a minimal effect on the overall societal income and wealth distribution.
-The more equal distribution of pay in cooperatives may lead high-ability workers to find jobs elsewhere, but also encourage productive cooperation among employees, as shown by evidence that worker cooperatives perform at least as well as conventional firms.
+The consistent finding that employee ownership tends to be “gravy” on top of other pay and wealth means that it may be a promising means for increasing worker incomes and wealth in general, which may help to reduce inequality (Figure 2).
+The limited evidence indicates that pay and wealth appear to be distributed more equally in employee ownership firms than in other firms, although at current levels of employee ownership this has only a minimal effect on overall societal income and wealth distribution.
+The more equal distribution of pay in cooperatives may lead high-ability workers to find jobs elsewhere, but also encourage productive cooperation among employees, as shown by evidence that productivity in worker cooperatives is generally at least as high as in conventional firms.

 Corporate governance, labor–management conflict, and quality of work life

 If employee ownership does improve quality of work life there should be higher job satisfaction and lower turnover.
 Employee owners are less likely than other employees to say they will look for a new job, but as with the anti-shirking behavior described above, any favorable effects of employee ownership appear to depend on the presence of other supportive workplace policies (such as employee involvement, training, job security, and low supervision) , .
+The favorable effects of employer stock on voluntary turnover also appear stronger when workers perceive greater management credibility.
 Without such policies workers with company stock and other group incentives may even have lower satisfaction and higher turnover intention.
-This may reflect mixed messages to employees when they are given employee ownership without supportive workplace policies: “We want you to be more productive as employee-owners, but we’re not going to give you the tools to be more productive, and we’re going to keep a close eye on you.”
-In such cases the employee ownership may be seen as an attempt to shift financial risk onto workers, rather than to empower them.
+This may reflect mixed messages to employees when they are given employee ownership without supportive workplace policies: “We want you to be more productive as employee owners, but we’re not going to give you the tools to be more productive, and we’re going to keep a close eye on you.”
+In such cases, especially if fixed pay and other conditions have worsened, employee ownership may be seen as an attempt to shift financial risk onto workers, rather than to empower them.

 What are the “cons” of employee ownership?

 The above evidence generally points to a number of “pros” about employee ownership.
-Three “cons” that are often raised about employee ownership are the free-rider problem, the difficulty in configuring policies for effective performance, and financial risk.
+Three “cons” that are often raised are the free-rider problem, the difficulty in configuring policies for effective performance, and financial risk.

 This raises the second “con” of difficulty in implementing employee ownership for effective performance.
 There is no simple formula for how supportive policies should be combined with different types and levels of employee ownership.
-Some research results suggest that simply being an owner can affect behavior and attitudes, while other results imply that the size of the financial stake is important.
+Some research results suggest that simply being an owner can improve performance through employee retention, organizational commitment, and willingness to cooperate with others, while other results imply that the size of the financial stake is more important.
+Without a simple formula, there is clearly risk in implementing a new policy such as employee ownership—employees may in fact respond badly if supportive policies are not in place as noted above.
+This risk may be especially salient for risk-averse firms without access to good legal, financial, and workplace policy advisors.

-The third “con” of financial risk can be important for many employee-owners.
-Stock values can obviously go up and down, and having a large share of one’s wealth in only one asset—including the stock of one’s employer—means that one may face financial risk by not being appropriately diversified.
-The financial risk may be increased under employee ownership since if the firm fails, the employee can lose both his or her job and the company stock value.
+The third “con” of financial risk can be important for some employee owners.
+Stock values can obviously go up and down, and having a large share of wealth in only one asset—including the stock of an employer—means that an employee may face financial risk by not being appropriately diversified.
+The financial risk may be increased under employee ownership since if the firm fails, the employee can lose both their job and the company stock value.
 It is undoubtedly true that some workers are not adequately diversified—for example, each year many people use some or all of their life savings to start their own businesses.
 Employee owners may likewise have too much of their wealth invested in their companies for sound financial planning.
-This is exemplified in some failures of employee-ownership companies, which point to the need for policies that mitigate risk .
-However, the potential financial risk from employee ownership can be substantially reduced, as evidenced by the following research findings:
+This is exemplified in some failures of employee-ownership companies, which point to the need for policies that mitigate risk and ensure workers are fully aware of potential risks .
+However, the potential financial risk from employee ownership can be substantially reduced, as evidenced by the following findings: (i) employee ownership generally comes on top of standard pay and benefits, which mitigates any financial risk, since workers are not sacrificing for risky pay—employee ownership can be seen as the “gravy” that supplements their wealth and retirement portfolios.
+Grants of stock to workers, such as in an ESOP, pose lower financial risk to workers than do worker purchases of stock; (ii) increased job security reduces personal financial risk.
+The biggest form of financial risk faced by most workers is job loss, as opposed to market fluctuations in the value of their financial assets.
+If employee ownership does contribute to employment stability and firm survival, as reviewed above, employee owners may face less financial risk than other employees; and (iii) corporate risk-taking appears to be lower when there is widespread stockholding by non-executive employees, potentially reducing company returns but providing more security for risk-averse employees.

-Recent theory indicates that employee ownership can be part of an efficient diversified portfolio.
+Second, recent theory indicates that employee ownership can be part of an efficient diversified portfolio.
 Harry Markowitz, who won the Nobel Prize in Economics for portfolio theory, explicitly rejects the idea that risk aversion condemns employee ownership.
-His theory concludes that substantial amounts of a single asset—including stock in one’s company—can be part of an efficient portfolio as long as the overall portfolio is properly diversified .
-Based on standard assumptions about individual preferences, he concludes that an optimal investment of company stock in a diversified portfolio is 8.66%, while 10% or up to 15% would not be imprudent (reflecting the percentage of the individual worker’s wealth portfolio, not the percentage of the firm owned by employees) .
-Representative data from US families show that five-sixths of US families that own employer stock fall below Markowitz’s 15% threshold, indicating that excessive risk is likely confined to a minority of employee owners.
+His theory concludes that substantial amounts of a single asset—including stock in your own company—can be part of an efficient portfolio as long as the overall portfolio is properly diversified .
+Based on standard assumptions about individual preferences, Markowitz concludes that an optimal investment of company stock in a diversified portfolio is 8.66%, while up to 15% would not be imprudent (reflecting the percentage of the individual worker's wealth portfolio, not the percentage of the firm owned by employees) .
+Representative data from US families show that five-sixths of US families that own employer stock fall below Markowitz's 15% threshold, indicating that excessive risk is likely confined to a minority of employee owners .
+Markowitz has also stated that the optimal limit of employee-owned shares in a family portfolio includes just shares purchased by employees and not shares received as grants.

 Limitations and gaps

-While over 100 studies indicate that employee ownership is tied to better company performance on average, more needs to be known about the mechanisms linking employee ownership and performance.
-The causal effects of employee ownership are hard to isolate, particularly if it works in combination with participation in decision-making, information-sharing, and other practices and policies.
-The pre/post studies, plus the limited evidence from experiments and analyses of employee owners’ workplace behaviors, point to a causal impact, but field experiments with random assignment are lacking, which would clearly establish causality.
+Several other topics also warrant further research.
+While the averaged results across 100 studies indicate that employee ownership is tied to better company performance, more needs to be known about the mechanisms linking employee ownership and performance.
+The causal effects of employee ownership are hard to isolate, particularly if they work in combination with participation in decision-making, information sharing, and other practices and policies.
+The pre/post studies, plus the limited evidence from experiments and analyses of employee owners’ workplace behaviors, point to a causal impact, but field experiments with random assignment are lacking, which would more clearly establish causality.

-While there have been valuable studies on worker cooperatives, there has been too little research, in general, on corporate governance under employee ownership and its role in firm outcomes, including the issue of excessive managerial compensation.
-It would be particularly valuable to have further research on employee ownership in closely held companies, where many are majority or 100% employee-owned but data are more scarce.
+While there have been valuable studies on worker cooperatives, there has been too little research, in general, on corporate governance under employee ownership and its role in firm outcomes, including the issue of managerial compensation.
+It would be particularly valuable to have further research on employee ownership in closely held companies, where many are majority or 100% employee-owned but data are scarcer.

 Causation is an open question in the company stability and survival results, since it may be that more stable companies are more likely to adopt employee ownership.
 The remarkable finding that employee ownership generally comes on top of standard pay and benefits needs further probing, to determine if and how this supports higher performance, and what happens in cases where employee ownership substitutes for pay.